What to Know Before You Automate

 - Going at it alone without guidance or support

 Start with the pain point.
-Once you've identified it, work backward to determine how to solve it — and whether automation is the right solution.
+Once you've named it, work backward to a solution — and be honest about whether automation is even the right answer.
+Sometimes the highest-value fix is a better checklist, not a workflow.

 Map It Out First (Yes, On Paper)

 Before building anything, sketch out the current process.
-Write down the actual steps humans take to complete a job.
+Write down the actual steps a human takes to get the job done.
 For example:

 New inquiry arrives through website → send thank-you email → admin adds info to Google Sheets → sales reaches out manually